|Original Monthly Mortgage P&I Payment:||$1,088.02|

-If you start to pay more or less toward your mortgage each month than the original payment amount, you can save or add a number of years to the length of your mortgage.
-Even the difference of just $40 can save you a couple of years or add a couple years to the length of your payment.
+If you start to pay more toward your mortgage each month than the original payment amount, you can save a number of years on the length of your mortgage.
+Even the difference of just $40 can save you a couple of years on your loan term.

 If you took out a mortgage loan for $250000.00 with a 3.250% interest rate, for example, you could expect to pay $1,088.02 per month.
 If you change your payment to $1304.12, however, you will have to pay on your mortgage for 22 year(s) and 7 month(s) instead of 30 years.